 Okay, the sheer inconsistency of Metallica’s orchestral experimental outing with renowned composer Michael Kamen and the San Francisco Symphony gives the impression that this was very much a case of the Bay Area giants asking whether they could rather than whether they should.
 Despite being a concept lifted from Spinal Tap, however, it unfolds as the sort of gloriously overwrought success only the biggest metal band on the planet could even hope to pull off.
 The unreleased tracks – Human and No Leaf Clover – are worth the asking price alone, while ramped-up versions of Nothing Else Matters and Battery feel like exotic thrills.
-Two decades down the line – with this September’s anniversary shows having sold out in seconds – its outrageous influence endures.
+Over two decades down the line its outrageous influence endures.

 Arriving at the height of Nine Inch Nails’ commercial powers, this monstrous double-album – clocking in at almost 104 minutes – made absolutely no concessions to commercial viability.
 Gazing back now, it very much looks like Trent Reznor the artist pushing himself to the edge and daring us to join him for a glimpse over the precipice.
 From the defiant vitriol of trademark lead single Starfuckers, Inc. to the nightmare melodies of We’re In This Together and the unapologetically cinematic sweep of Just Like You Imagined, no nook or cranny of Reznor’s twisted psyche goes unrummaged.